Esther-Wavinya/Esther-Wavinya/README.md

 - 🌱 I’m currently learning ...
 Software in Test, Digital Marketing
 - 👯 I’m looking to collaborate on ...
 Web development, IT Support, Content writing
 - 🤔 I’m looking for help with ...
 Data Science, Spatial analysis
 - 💬 Ask me about ...
-Technical writing, MERN Stack
+Web
 - 📫 How to reach me: ...
 [Twitter](https://twitter.com/S_wavinya) & [LinkedIn](https://www.linkedin.com/in/esther-ndavi-5a4b3214b/)
 - 😄 Pronouns: ...
 Her/She
 - ⚡ Fun fact: ...
 It gets easier.
 Every day, it gets a little easier.
 But you gotta do it every day – that’s the hard part😍.